-Do your gums bleed when brushing and is it normal?
+Do your gums bleed when brushing and are it normal?

 The short answer is no, but it’s important to understand why your teeth may be bleeding so you can take action before your oral health deteriorates.
 Bleeding when you brush can be a sign of a serious oral health condition, which if ignored could develop into a serious disease or tooth loss.